maudhaugland/booktypes/_posts/2021-10-04-the-contrasts-of-the-guest-cat.md

   Marty</a> on <a
   href="https://unsplash.com/s/photos/japan?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>   '
 comments: false
+tags:
+  - Books
+  - Publishing
+  - Design
 ---
-Intro

-*The Guest Cat* can sound like a book for children, but the font tells us that it is definitely not.
+Does typography have an age? *The Guest Cat* might sound like a book for children, but the typography tells us that it is in fact a literary fiction book for adults.
+How can the font of a book title tell us so much?
+And can we trust our instincts when it comes to judging genres of books based on the typography of the title?
+Let's find out!

 Description